0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-main-scene.md

 };
 ```

 Okay so the easy parts first.
 We call `self.base.add_child()`.
 It does what it says on the tin.
-There is a `.clone()` and `.upcast()` this is to play nice with rust's borrowing semantics.
+There is a `.clone()` and `.upcast()` this is to play nice with rust's borrowing and type semantics.
 If its going to leave your scope, you usually make a clone.
 You can do more things. `move` or the like.
 But `clone()` is fine.
 If you need even more performance then evaluate that.
 But for our case `move` isn't possible because we still need that scene.
 We `.cast` that into `Mob` and get the `mut mob` variable.

 This is the easy stuff.
 Here's the headscratcher.
 You open a closure to make a local scope.
 We call `let mob = mob.bind()` so we've shadowed mob into its own thing.
 Then we generate a range with `.gen_range(...)`.
 Notice the absent semi colon.
 That means its return it assined to the `range` variable.